SharePoint/sp-dev-docs/docs/solution-guidance/Customize-a-SharePoint-page-by-using-remote-provisioning-and-CSS.md

 You can now add or modify CSS elements for a rich text field.

-## Customize web part Zones
+## Customize web part zones
 <a name="sectionSection1"> </a>

-To customize web part Zones by using CSS, you use the Script Editor web part.
+To customize web part zones by using CSS, you use the Script Editor web part.
 For more information, see  [How to Use the Script Editor web part in SharePoint 2013](http://community.bamboosolutions.com/blogs/sharepoint-2013/archive/2013/05/20/how-to-use-script-editor-web-part-in-sharepoint-2013.aspx).

 > [!NOTE]
 > If you are using SharePoint Online and the NoScript feature, the Script Editor web part is disabled.